scipion-em/scipion-em-atomstructutils/README.rst

 **READ** The "Binary file" section before installing this package

-You will need to use `2.0.0 <https://github.com/I2PC/scipion/releases/tag/v2.0>`_ version of Scipion to run these protocols.
-To install the plugin, you have two options:
+You will need to use `3.0.0 <https://scipion-em.github.io/docs/release-3.0.0/docs/scipion-modes/how-to-install.html>`_ version of Scipion to run these protocols.

 - **Stable version**